Harpo3/archsimian/README.md

 7. <b>Changing ratings in Linux</b>

 Archsimian rating code changes (and associated POPM star rating changes) to the mp3 tags can be updated for any track currently playing in Audacious  by using a bash script (requires installation of id3ted and kid3-cli).
 The command line argument is the rating code.
-For example, ~/ratetracks/chrating.sh 3 changes the Archsimian rating code to 3 and its associted POPM value (star rating) to 255 (five stars).
-See chrating file for the bash script.
+For example, ~/ratetracks/chrating.sh 3 changes the Archsimian rating code to 3 and changes its associated POPM value (star rating) to 255 (five stars).
+See the chrating file for the bash script.
 Save as a .sh file and make executable.